Samuel-Buteau/universal-battery-database/README.md

 **Make sure the installation includes the PostgreSQL Unicode ODBC driver** (e.g. ODBC 64-bitODBC 64-bit).

-Follow the installation instructions and new user and password.
+Follow the installation instructions and create new user and password.

 #### 5. Add the bin path of the install to the Path variable.

 #### 6. Run

 ```bash
 $ psql -U postgres
 ```
-and enter the password created in step 4, and then
+followed by

 ```sql
 CREATE DATABASE my_project;